A Plague Tale: Innocence Review

 Reviewed by RON on May 14, 2019

-There are a few issues which I found that can be improved in future updates, such as the English soldiers’ AI.
+There are a few issues that I found that can be improved in future updates, such as the English soldiers’ AI.
 They can see their fellow soldier lying on the ground, who was perfectly okay guarding something moments before, and not raise any alarm.
-Also, there are some little awkward movements when controlling Amicia, especially when she is walking sidewise or taking a turn while running or trying to turn around while crouching.
-These issues however don’t stop you at all from enjoying the game.
+Also, there are some little awkward movements when controlling Amicia, especially when she is walking sideways or taking a turn while running, or trying to turn around while crouching.
+These issues, however, don’t stop you at all from enjoying the game.
 It’s just that, sometimes, you might wish for a higher difficulty level while playing through A Plague Tale: Innocence.

 It’s hard to doubt the effort that Asobo Studio has put into A Plague Tale: Innocence.
 They have successfully created an authentic version of history and delivered it through a brilliant tale.
-A Plague Tale: Innocence is one of the darkest games that tells a remarkable story.
-It’s a game every gamer should play despite their preferences, if they ever crave for a good story driven game.
-Even after all the darkness, deaths and grotesque sights, the story manages to feel like a welcome breath of fresh air in the end.
+A Plague Tale: Innocence is one of the darkest games, telling a remarkable story.
+It’s a game every gamer should play, regardless of their preferences, if they ever crave a good story-driven game.
+Even after all the darkness, deaths, and grotesque sights, the story manages to feel like a welcome breath of fresh air in the end.

 Admin, NoobFeed